qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Qiy Node API

 This document describes the Qiy Node API - the API for [Qiy Nodes][Definitions Qiy Node], in layman's terms: a digital identity for [Individuals][Definitions Individual] and/or [Service Providers][Definitions Service Provider] to provide and/or consume digital services.

-In technical terms a Qiy Node provides a point of access for the [Qiy Trust Network][Definitions Qiy Trust Network] that can be used to allows individuals to provide [Relying Parties][Definitions Relying Party] access to [Resources][Definitions Resource] protected by [Data Providers][Definitions Data Provider], for example using a [POST /FeedsEndpoint/{feedId}]-request.
+In technical terms a Qiy Node provides a point of access for the [Qiy Trust Network][Definitions Qiy Trust Network] that can be used to allows individuals to provide [Relying Parties][Definitions Relying Party] access to [Resources][Definitions Resource] protected by [Data Providers][Definitions Data Provider], for example using [POST /FeedsEndpoint/{feedId}].

 Individuals acquire Qiy Nodes when they use Qiy-based end-user applications.
-Service Providers acquire Qiy Nodes from [Access Providers][Definitions Access Providers].
+Service Providers acquire Qiy Nodes from [Access Providers][Definitions Access Provider].

 Software developers use the api to build [Qiy Node Clients][Definitions Qiy Node Client] (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).

 # Service Desk

-The api provides access to the [Qiy Trust Network][Definitions Qiy Trust Network] which is provided by its [Access Providers][Definitions Access Providers].
+The api provides access to the [Qiy Trust Network][Definitions Qiy Trust Network] which is provided by its [Access Providers][Definitions Access Provider].
 Please contact the Service Desk of your Access Provider for your requests.

 The Service Desk of the Access Provider [DigitalMe] is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

     service _at_ digital-me _dot_ nl